Hey Kids (Start Here)

 So there’s that.

-He does the dishes through the sunrise, but, once it’s light outside, nothing that can protect him from the vista out his window, so he loses half an hour to contemplation of the Wall.
+He does the dishes through the sunrise, but once it’s light outside nothing can protect him from the vista out his window, so he loses half an hour to contemplation of the Wall.

 Then he pries himself away, using Descartes as an intellectual crowbar.

-Newt is chewing aggressively on the end of his pen, sitting at the kitchen table, squinting at his English translation of La Géométrie, which has just begun to become literally painful after several hours reading in the light of midmorning, when his phone rings.
+Newt is chewing aggressively on the end of his pen, sitting at the kitchen table, squinting at his English translation of La Géométrie, which is becoming literally painful after several hours of reading in the light of midmorning, when his phone rings.

 He’s sure at first that it will be Hermann or Mako or some number his caller ID can’t place, but instead, his phone tells him it’s Dr. McClure.